 G. EXCEPTIONS TO SEARCH

 It is expected that the majority of positions will be filled by conducting open and competitive searches.
 However, exceptions to conducting a search may be granted for specific circumstances.
-These exceptions must be outlined in a waiver of recruitment request, approved by the Dean, and submitted to APO for consideration by the Vice Provost for the Faculty.
+These exceptions must be outlined in a waiver of recruitment request, approved by the Dean, and submitted to APO for consideration by the Vice Provost for Academic Personnel.
 The waiver request must be approved prior to the candidate being offered the position or starting to work.

 A waiver for a candidate who will be placed in a temporary position that has become available due to unexpected events (e.g., illness of an incumbent) may be granted for a defined period and does not constitute a permanent exception for the candidate.
-A candidate who is so uniquely qualified for the position (e.g., based on research expertise, or specific knowledge) that a recruitment is very unlikely to result in a more qualified individual may be granted an exception to search.
+A candidate who is so uniquely qualified for the position (e.g., based on research expertise, or specific knowledge) that recruitment is very unlikely to result in a more qualified individual may be granted an exception to search.
 A waiver in such circumstances may be granted with compelling justification.
 A waiver is granted to the individual and is valid only as long as he or she remains in that specific position.

 H. SEARCH DOCUMENTATION